-You will be welcomed by volunteers who will prepare your food parcel.
+You will be welcomed by our team of friendly Foodbank volunteers

 “The volunteers at the foodbank were so lovely, they listened to me and made me feel human again.
 It was the first place I didn’t feel judged”

-We know that crisis can strike anyone and we also understand how difficult it can be to think about walking through a foodbank door.
-That’s why our foodbank volunteers aim to welcome everyone who comes to the foodbank with compassion, kindness and a listening ear.
+We know that crisis can strike anyone and we understand how difficult it can be to think about walking through a foodbank door.
+That’s why our foodbank volunteers welcome everyone who comes to the foodbank with compassion, kindness and a listening ear.

 Your food parcel will be packed into supermarket carrier bags.
 If you prefer to bring your own bags those can be used instead.